Anita1692/No-Show-Prediction/README.md

 * vehicle_data.csv
 * Issue Arena.csv
 * output.csv
-    * To generate this file you need to run NoShow_Part1_Data_Generation.ipynb or you can simply use given output.csv.gz
+    * To generate this file you need to run NoShow_Part1_Data_Generation.ipynb or you can simply unzip and use given output.csv.gz

 <b>Installing Graphviz and pydotplus </b>